HHS/TANF-app/docs/User-Experience/Research-Syntheses/Winter 2024, Evaluating FRA Submission & Error Reporting.md

 > **"**&#x53;o it \[Version A] took me straight to where the error is, I think it's more user friendly and requires less familiarity. " - P2

-From this finding, we have a sense of what error reports should look like for STTs.
+From this finding, we have a sense of what error reports should look like for states and territories.
 Both versions of the error report were interpretable by participants but Version A was exclusively favored once they had seen both.
 Participants expressed that it was simpler to quickly identify what errors had been found in the context of their submitted data, that it would save them time switching between multiple documents, and that SSN in particular would be the primary way they would look up the relevant data in their own systems to correct an error.
 This aligns with insights from past research indicating SSNs are useful search terms when locating an individual in case management systems.

 One participant said that while they would prefer Version A, that Version B might be more appropriate (since it doesn't include SSNs) for passing on to their vendor team should changes need to be made to their automations based on error reports.
 It should be noted that this vendor team would not be direct TDP users. \
 \